 - Several ranges now in a 15/18mm dark Ages set of ranges, including Skraelings, Normans, Vikings, Picts, Scots-Irish, Robin Hood (!), Early Saxons and Romano British as well as some villagers.
 From the photos (comprehensive, and of unpainted inked figures) on their site they look pretty good, and other peoples painting of them (see above) also is impressive.

 - The figures also won awards in the US at a major convention in 2008

 - They take PayPal and ship from the USA

 - Ranges included Later Carthaginians, Marians, Gauls, Ancient Spanish, Late Imperial and Patrician Romans, Sub Roman British (Arthur), & Goths.

 - This small US based (Denver Colorado) company used to operate through a home-brewed website.
-As of Jan 2010 the figures are currently unavailable due to ill health/production problems.
-Seee this TMP thread for details and possibel updates.
-More pics of their ranges are availabe here.
+As of Jan 2010 the business stopped operating due to ill health/production problems for the owner.
+See this TMP thread for details and possible updates.
+More pictures of their ranges are available here on fanaticus.org.